 Tanya Denckla Cobb

-As Associate Director of the Institute for Environmental Negotiation (IEN), Tanya Denckla Cobb is a seasoned mediator and facilitator in environmental public policy, author, and teacher.
+Appointed as Director of the Institute for Environmental Negotiation in 2015, Tanya Denckla Cobb is a seasoned mediator and facilitator in environmental public policy, author, and teacher.
 Through her career she has worked for the federal government, state government, local and state nonprofit organizations, and as an independent consultant and writer.
 Tanya was among the first certified in 1993 by the Virginia Supreme Court to mediate court-referred cases and conduct training in mediation.
 She is a senior practitioner on the national Roster of Environmental Dispute Resolution and Consensus Building Professionals.

-At IEN since 1997, she is passionate about bringing people together to discover common ground and create solutions for mutual gain, and she works on a broad range of environmental, agricultural and community issues.
+At IEN since 1997, first as a Senior Associate and then Associate Director, she is passionate about bringing people together to discover common ground and create solutions for mutual gain, and she works on a broad range of environmental, agricultural and community issues.
 In recent years at IEN, she has worked on issues of sea level rise in coastal Virginia, tobacco harm reduction, community food systems, and Virginia food heritage.
 At the state level, she spearheaded and facilitated the 1st Virginia Food Security Summit in 2007, then facilitated the founding of the Virginia Food System Council, and again in 2011 facilitated the 2nd Food Security Summit to launch Virginia’s first statewide strategic food plan

 She co-founded the Virginia Natural Resources Leadership Institute in 1999, where she continues to serve as teaching faculty.
 She conducts seminars in conflict resolution and collaborative problem solving for the National Preservation Institute, as well as develops customized training on demand.
 At the University, she teaches group facilitation and community food system planning, while also participating in the UVa Food Collaborative.